AdventHealth Tampa: Medical errors and aftermath

 On March 31 and April 3, the Joint Commission on Accreditation of Healthcare Organizations investigated the hospital, after doing the investigations it stripped University Community Hospital of its accreditation.

+The medical facility appealed the decision.

 On April 5, a physician at University Community Hospital accidentally cut a patient's lung, that same day the president of the hospital asked the Agency for Health Care Administration to due an investigation.

 The Agency for Health Care Administration ordered the hospital to stop all elective surgeries at midnight on April 8.
-They did this after an investigation of the facility found that multiple violations were taking place.
+They did this after an investigation of the facility found that multiple violations were taking place, it was also discovered that the employees were overworked due to a shortage of workers.
 All 326 physicians were ordered to be instructed on how to safely do medical procedures in an operating theater.
 During the ban other hospital's in Tampa received its patients, including Tampa General Hospital.
-In late April, the ban was lifted at midnight, after University Community Hospital paid a $341,000 fine to the Agency for Health Care Administration for its violations.
-Also the federal government changed its plans to cut off Medicare and Medicaid to the hospital after it took steps to improved patient safety.
+On April 17, 600 employees and locals from Tampa protested the surgical ban by marching, cheering, clapping, and chanting; they were demanding that the state lift the ban.
+The Health Care Finance Administration led a broader investigation of the hospital with the Agency for Health Care Administration and federal agents reporting back.
+On April 19, the ban was lifted at midnight, after University Community Hospital paid a $341,000 fine to the Agency for Health Care Administration for its violations.
+Also the federal government changed its plans to cut off Medicare and Medicaid to the hospital after it took steps to improve patient safety.

-By late November, the hospital had lost almost $6 million due to its mistakes.
+By late November, the hospital had lost almost $6 million due to its medical errors.

 In 1996, a physician at University Community Hospital fused the wrong vertebrae in a man's neck.
 In mid January 1998, he and his wife both sued the hospital for $5 million in pain, mental anguish and lost wages.
 In early April 2000, a jury awarded the man $3.3 million and the wife received $500,000 after they also sued the neurosurgeon.